pthariensflame/invariant.rs/README.md

 # invariant.rs

-A Rust library for creating wrapper types that enforce invariants
+A Rust library for creating wrapper types that enforce invariants.